-1.6.3.7 RETENTION AND STUDENT SUCCESS ADVISORY COUNCIL
+1.5.3.7 RETENTION AND STUDENT SUCCESS ADVISORY COUNCIL

 The purpose of the Retention and Student Success Advisory Council is to examine issues and challenges of student retention and persistence to graduation and serve in an advisory capacity to the Director of Student Success & Retention.
-The committee will assist in creating recommendations for improving student retention to be presented to President's Cabinet, Deans Council, and other key stakeholders.
+The committee will assist in creating recommendations for improving student retention to be presented to President's Executive Leadership Team, Deans Council, and other key stakeholders.

-1.6.3.8 UNIVERSITY COMMITTEE ON FOUNDERS AWARDS
+1.5.3.8 University Committee on Founders Awards

 - 1. Status: The Committee for the Founders Award is responsible for researching and screening nominees for the Founders Awards, which honor recipients for distinguished service to the community characterized by the founding values of the Sisters of St. Joseph of Carondelet. - 2.
 Accountability: The President and the Board of Trustees. - 3.
-Composition: Alumni from different years, faculty or staff (optional) and the Director of Alumni Relations. - 4.
-Chairperson: Appointed by the president. - 5.
+Composition: Director of Alumni Relations, Alumni Board Chair (or delegate); Board of Trustees Chair (or a delegate); Council of Regents Chair (or a delegate); Fontbonne Community Connection Chair (or a delegate), a CSJ or CSJA. - 4.
+Chairperson: Appointed by the president.; usually Director of Alumni Relations. - 5.
 Duties: - a.
 Solicit nominations; screen and research nominees; - b. report to the Board of Trustees; secure approval of the president for the final awardee(s); - c. make arrangements for the Founders Award ceremony; - d. evaluate the process and recommend the next year's committee membership. - 6.
 Meetings: At least three meetings, usually in October, March and April - 7.
-Budget: Founders Award ceremony and award
+Budget: Office of Advancement - 8.
+Term: Committee members serve a one-year term and may serve additional terms if it is mutually agreed upon by the member and the Alumni Relations Director and the President.

-Term: one year, renewable for a second year upon mutual agreement with all parties
+Term: one year, renewable for a second year upon mutual agreement with all parties support the curriculum through its collections and services.
+Committee members promote library issues to departmental faculty and convey departmental concerns to the University Librarian.

-1.6.3.9 LIBRARY ADVISORY COMMITTEE
+1.5.3.9 LIBRARY ADVISORY COMMITTEE

 This light-load committee advises the University Librarian on library policies, collection development, evaluation of services, and budget allocation.
-This committee determines how the library can best support the curriculum through its collections and services.
-Committee members promote library issues to departmental faculty and convey departmental concerns to the University Librarian.
+This committee determines how the library can best